 Absent Employee

-One employee must be on leave for one to act upon another.
+One employee must be on leave for one to act invoking the acting allowance.

 Process Description

-In the even that an employee is absent from work due to different reasons (Sick leave, Study leave, Business travel, etc.) another is employee is appointed to act on behalf of the absent employee.
+In the event that an employee is absent from work due to different reasons (Sick leave, Study leave, Business travel, etc.) another is employee is appointed to act on behalf of the absent employee.
 The Payroll officer then review the salary of the employee acting upon the absent employee.

 Actors